SujalAhrodia/GoGame/README.md

 ## Day 13
 >1.
 In a array A of size 2N, there are N+1 unique elements, and exactly one of these elements is repeated N times.
 Return the element repeated N times.

+## Day 14
+>1.
+Given a matrix A, return the transpose of A.
+The transpose of a matrix is the matrix flipped over it's main diagonal, switching the row and column indices of the matrix.